armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 ```
 </details>

 ## Optional configuration

 ### Preview service

 You can programmatically or manually observe the new version of your software before exposing it to traffic.
 You can accomplish this by defining a preview Service in the`trafficManagement.kubernetes` block.

-As with the active Service, you need to create a Kubernetes Service object as the preview Service, which sends traffic to the new "blue" version of your app.
+As with the active Service, you need to create a Kubernetes Service object as the preview Service, which sends traffic to the new, blue version of your app.
 The preview Service must be a different Service object than the active Service.
-The preview Service needs to exist on your cluster, or you can deploy it alongside your app
+The preview Service needs to exist on your cluster, or you can deploy it alongside your app.

 When creating the ReplicaSet for the new version, CD-as-a-Service injects the labels into the preview Service, so that the preview Service points to the new version of app.